villuna/taiko/README.md

-# LunaTaiko
+# Unnamed Taiko Simulator

-(that's a working title)
-A Taiko no tatsujin clone/simulator.
+A Taiko clone/simulator.
 I'm contractually obliged to mention it's written in rust.

 This is still under construction.
 My goals for this project are to create a taiko-style rhythm game that can read and play songs using the tja format.
 It can... kinda do that now!
 But there is much work to be done before I am comfortable calling it a "working game".